Race game: Simple

 Simple race games involve pure luck.
 Each player has only one piece to move, and the outcome of the game thus depends solely on chance.
 The Game of the Goose is the progenitor of most simple Western race games, whereas Snakes and Ladders is descended from simple race games originating in the Indian subcontinent.
 The ancient Egyptian game Mehen was likely a simple race game.

 Complex

-Complex race games combine luck and skills, but still emphasize more on the former.
+Complex race games combine chance and strategy, but still emphasize more on the former.
 Each player often has more than one piece to move (typically four), and so choices of move can be made that will put a player in advantageous positions.
-Many modern complex race games, including Ludo, Parcheesi, Trouble, and Sorry!, ultimately derive from Indian games Pachisi and Chaupar.
+Complex race games include those from the cross and circle game family.
+Many of these games, such as Ludo, Parcheesi, Trouble, and Sorry!, ultimately derive from the ancient Indian games Pachisi and Chaupar.

 Multiplex

-Multiplex race games greatly increase the role of strategy, while retaining the element of chance.
-They include the many varieties of the tables game family, of which Backgammon is the most well-known representative.
+Multiplex race games prioritize the role of strategy while retaining the element of chance.
+Each player has more than one piece to move as in complex race games, but every choice of move greatly impacts the outcome of the game.
+Multiplex race games include the many varieties of the tables game family, of which Backgammon is the most well-known representative.
 Others include Trictrac, Nard, and Acey-deucey.
 The ancient Egyptian game Senet and the ancient Mesopotamian Royal Game of Ur were almost certainly race games, and may belong in this category.